TheCruzat/WordPress-Gulp4-Starter/README.md

 ### Migrating an Existing Site?

-We have a muted configuration for [PHPMyAdmin](https://www.phpmyadmin.net) in place in `docker-compose.yml:15-28`, simply uncomment the block and run `docker-compose up -d` anew.
+We have a muted configuration for <a href="https://www.phpmyadmin.net" target="_blank">PHPMyAdmin</a> in place in `docker-compose.yml:15-28`, simply uncomment the block and run `docker-compose up -d` anew.
 PHPMyAdmin will then default to `http://localhost:9090`, this can be changed via `docker-compose.yml:23`.
 Just remember to close down your container if you comment it back out, it will need to be restarted.